 - an IELTS test core of 6.5 or better.

-Graduate Research Assistant ships (GRA) for the graduate students in MS and PhD degree programs in Mining Engineering are available.
+Graduate Research Assistant ships for students in MS and PhD degree programs in mining engineering are available.
 Applicants are encouraged to contact individual faculty for information on the current research projects and assistant ships.

-Teaching Assistants (TA) are typically limited to the graduate students who are currently enrolled.
+Teaching Assistants are typically limited to the graduate students who are currently enrolled.